kurtamilne/machine-learning-learning/README.md

 # machine-learning-learning
-Materials found and used in self study of machine learning topics
+Materials found and used in self study of machine and AI learning topics

 Example of student using GitHub as repository for notes and links